hodcroftlab/covariants/README.md

 **The SARS-CoV-2 pandemic & research surrounding it is ongoing.**
 I will make every effort to try to keep this repository up-to-date, but readers should take care to double-check that the information is the latest available. <br>
 **I welcome PR requests to this repository providing new links and information!**
-The more detail you can include a pull request (PR) the faster I'll be able to review it.
+The more detail you can include in a pull request (PR) the faster I'll be able to review it.
-If possible, provide a PR adding/editing the appropriate links/etc, and I can merge it faster - if you can't do that, making an [issue](https://github.com/emmahodcroft/cluster_scripts/issues) is fine, but I might be slower incorporating it.
+If possible, provide a PR that adds/edits the appropriate links/etc, and I can merge it faster - if you can't do that, making an [issue](https://github.com/emmahodcroft/cluster_scripts/issues) is fine, but I might be slower incorporating it.

 _*Where is the 69/70 deletion section?*_<br>
-This deletion has arisen at least 3 times independently: in the S:Y453F, S:N439K, and S:N501Y clusters.
+This deletion has arisen at least 3 times independently: in the `S:Y453F`, `S:N439K`, and `S:N501Y` clusters.
 There's also a recent preprint which suggests it may alter the recognition by antibodies, possibly impacting some antibody-therapy treatments, or immunity ([Kemp et al. medRxiv](https://www.medrxiv.org/content/10.1101/2020.12.05.20241927v1)).
 So, there's a lot of interest in this variant. <br>
 For boring, technical, code reasons I do not yet have a dedicated 69/70 deletion build, but I'm working on it!